Wills, Trusts & Probate

 Frequently Asked Questions About Business Succession Planning

-What is business succession planning and why is it important?
+What is business succession planning and why does it matter for my company?

 How do I choose the right successor for my business?

-Is business succession planning only for family-owned businesses?
+Is succession planning only for family-owned businesses?